stzn/TIL/SwiftDependencyManagement/README.md

 }
 ```

-### Singleton(Global Mutable Shared State) possible problems
+### Singleton(Global Mutable Shared State)'s (possible) problems

 Singleton(Global Mutable Shared State) is convenient, but some problems could happen:

+It's not said that we must not use Singleton(Global Mutable Shared State) at all.
+For example, it could be fine when the dependency is stable, or even if it's a volatile dependency, it's used only in a proper place.
+The problem could cause by using volatile dependencies all over the place.

 - Their dependencies are hidden from clients.
 Clients can't see the dependencies.
 - Testing becomes more difficult.
-As described the above, it's likely that we have to setup and clean up the mocks in every tests in the long run.
+As described the above, it's likely that we have to setup and clean up the mocks in every tests in the long run(It's easy to forget).
 Also, we can not predict what happens in parallel tests(flaky tests).
 - It's hard to decouple them.
 Clients probably need to import all dependencies which Singleton(Global Mutable Shared State) depends.
 - We have to setup them before they're used.

-※ It's not said that we must not use Singleton(Global Mutable Shared State) at all.
-It could become a proper place if we need(have) to have only an instance in the app.
-The problem could use them all over the place.

 ### Depending on one shared concrete type tends to affect unrelated components